Dynamical Models for Random Simplicial Complexes: Introduction

-The construction of our inhomogeneous simplicial complexes relies on a symmetric \emph{fitness function} $f: [0,1]^d \to \R$ and a probability measure $\mu$ on $[0,1]$.
-Without loss of generality, we assume that $0, 1 \in \Supp{(\mu)}$.
-For $x \in \cCd$ we call $f(x)$ the \emph{fitness} of $x$; as $f$ is symmetric, this notion extends in the obvious way to faces upon identifying them with their types (using the shorthand $f(\sigma)$ for $f(\omega(\sigma))$.
 We consider two versions of the model: Model \textbf{A} and Model \textbf{B}.
-The dynamics proceeds as follows: first, let $\C{0}{}{}$ be an arbitrary $d$-dimensional simplicial complex, with vertex set $V_0 \subseteq -\mathbb N_0$ and each vertex assigned a fixed weight chosen from $\Supp(\mu)$.
-Then, recursively for $n \geq 0$: \begin{itemize} \item [(i)] Define the random empirical measure
+These models are defined as follows: first, let $\C{0}{}{}$ be an arbitrary $(d-1)$-dimensional simplicial complex, with finite vertex set $V_0 \subseteq -\mathbb N_0$ and each vertex assigned a fixed weight chosen from $\Supp(\mu)$ (in fact, we show that our limiting results do not depend on this choice of weights).
+Then, recursively for all $n \geq 0$: \begin{itemize}